Emanuel Swedenborg: Marriage

 One often discussed aspect of Swedenborg's writing is his ideas on marriage.
 Swedenborg himself remained a bachelor all his life, but that did not hinder him from writing voluminously on the subject.
-His work on Marriage Love (Conjugial Love in older translations) (1768) was dedicated to this purpose.
+His work on Marriage Love (Conjugial Love in older translations; 1768) was dedicated to this purpose.

 A central question with regard to marriage is whether it stops at death or continues into heaven.
 The question arises due to a statement attributed to Jesus that there is no marriage in heaven (Luke 20:27–38, Matthew 22:23–32, and Mark 12:18–27).
 Swedenborg wrote The Lord God Jesus Christ on Marriage in Heaven as a detailed analysis of what he meant.

 The quality of the relationship between husband and wife resumes in the spiritual world in whatever state it was at their death in this world.
 Thus, a couple in true marriage love remain together in that state in heaven into eternity.
 A couple lacking in that love by one or both partners, however, will separate after death and each will be given a compatible new partner if they wish.
 A partner is also given to a person who loved the ideal of marriage but never found a true partner in this world.
 The exception in both cases is a person who hates chaste marriage and thus cannot receive such a partner.

 Swedenborg saw creation as a series of pairings, descending from the Divine love and wisdom that define God and are the basis of creation.
 This duality can be seen in the pairing of good and truth, charity and faith, God and the church, and husband and wife.
 In each case, the goal for these pairs is to achieve conjunction between the two component parts.
 In the case of marriage, the object is to bring about the joining of the two partners at the spiritual and physical levels, and the happiness that comes as a consequence.

 Trinity

-Swedenborg rejected the common explanation of the Trinity as a Trinity of Persons, which he said was not taught in the early Christian church.
-There was, for instance, no mention in the Apostolic writings of any "Son from eternity".
+Swedenborg rejected the common explanation of the Trinity as a Trinity of Persons, which he said was not taught in the early Christian church, as there was, for instance, no mention in the Apostolic writings of any "Son from eternity".
 Instead he explained in his theological writings how the Divine Trinity exists in One Person, in One God, the Lord Jesus Christ, which he said is taught in Colossians 2:9.
 According to The Heavenly Doctrine, Jesus, the Son of God, came into the world because of the spread of evil here.

 Swedenborg spoke in virtually all his works against what he regarded as the incomprehensible Trinity of Persons concept.
 He said that people of other religions opposed Christianity because of its doctrine of a Trinity of Persons.
 He considered the separation of the Trinity into three separate Persons to have originated with the First Council of Nicaea and the Athanasian Creed.